 - What is the Miriam Hyman Children’s Eye Care Centre (MHCECC)?
 (The centre was opened in 2008 and named after Miriam.
 The MHMT supports the MHCECC and the Hyman family are happy to have created a lasting, living memorial to Miriam that helps a lot of children and their families.)

 - Where is the MHCECC?
 (In India, in the state of Odisha.)

 How does Miriam’s Vision fit in?
 MV Resource 0 Info for Students.pdf is a single page summary of Miriam's Vision and its aims.
 Print and distribute a copy to each student.
 (The MHMT wants to help YOU to participate in creating a safer, more inclusive society so that events like 7/7 are less likely to recur.
 One way of doing this is to be aware that, despite local differences, we all have fundamental common needs that unite us.)

 Explain that all parts of the world have their own traditional dance forms.
 We are going to explore the traditional dance form in the locality of the Miriam Hyman Children’s Eye Care Centre.
 (Do they remember where it is?
 Odisha, India.)

 Show MV Dance Resource 1.1 Intro to Odissi PP.

 Discuss slides as appropriate to your group.
 Points to bring out:

 - Odissi has distinctive features as one of India’s eight major dance forms

-- Odissi has a specific function (narrative through a vocabulary of movements)
+- Odissi has a variety of forms, one of which is narrative through a vocabulary of movements

 Class discussion: What did they find out?
 Was there anything particularly interesting or surprising?